 Arrange for the reconnaissance – If you have the luxury of available time and resources to get feet on the ground and actually conduct a reconnaissance of your objective to gather intelligence, it is invaluable.
 In the warehouse world, it's about seeing the operation and watching how processes are currently carried out.

 Make the reconnaissance – This step is where you pull together your initial plan and what you have developed from your reconnaissance, and develop multiple courses of action.
-In the warehouse setting, it's where we develop process options to present to the customer or internal leadership.
+In performing warehousing services, it's where we develop process options to present to the customer or internal leadership.

 Complete the plan – This is where coordination, timing, and the final course of action is determined and formulated into the actual plan to accomplish your mission.
 In warehouse leadership, this could be where the detailed project plan for changing a process is rolled out.